oyanzhi/tp/docs/DeveloperGuide.md

 &nbsp;

-* Test Case: Deletes a reminder with a invalid index from a client with a valid index
+* Test Case: Deletes a reminder with an invalid index from a client with a valid index
   * Assumption: Invalid Reminder Index (index exceeds number of reminders of the client's reminder list)
   * User Input: rDelete 1 10000000
   * Expected Outcome: